Plan on Pull Request

 Pull Request Plan in env0

-env0 allows you to control and monitor your infrastructure code changes via pull request automation.
-When setting Pull Request Plan (aka PR Plan), your environment will automatically run a deployment consisting of only the Terraform Plan phase (without running the Terraform Apply) and share the results with you via a comment on your pull request.
-Pull Request Plan will run on every push to the opened pull request.
+env0 allows you to control and monitor your infrastructure code changes with pull request automation.
+When setting Pull Request Plan (PR Plan), your environment will automatically run a deployment consisting of only the Plan phase (without applying any infrastructure changes) and share the results with you via a comment on your pull request.
+Pull Request Plan will run on every push to an open pull request.

 For a PR Plan to run automatically, the following prerequisites must be met:

-2. The environment originated from a VCS-integrated template, and its configured revision is the same as the base branch (aka target) of the opened pull request.
+2. The environment originated from a VCS-integrated template, and its configured revision is the same as the branch (target) of the pull request

 Enable Pull Request Plan